-- 1.?!Hand pull or dig out small plants and their roots - 2.?Large plants can be cut and their stumps painted with a chemical gel or paste - 3.
-Some plants can be mulched and composted, however there are weeds that will survive this process and will need to be landfilled - 4.?!When clearing vegetation from each planting position, chip off the surface vegetation in a 1/2m circle.
-This will help prevent regrowth of weeds
+1. Hand pull or dig out small plants and their roots.

+- 2. Large plants can be cut and their stumps painted with a chemical gel / paste. - 3.
+Some plants can be mulched and composted, however there are weeds that will survive this process and will need to be landfilled, for example wandering jew. - 4.
+The use of a non residual systemic herbicide has the advantages of a no withholding period before you plant, and of killing weed roots which may otherwise re-sprout. - 5.
+When clearing vegetation from each planting position, chip off the surface vegetation in a 500mm circle with your spade.
+This will help prevent re-growth of weeds.